marqu3s/teamleader-backend-challenge/README.md

 ## Development

 This service was built using the [Yii Framework 2](https://www.yiiframework.com/) and it uses [Composer](https://getcomposer.org/) to manage its dependencies.
+Yii is a MVC framework.
 [Codeception](https://codeception.com/) were used to create some tests.

 The following resources/documentation where used during the development: